semaphoreci/semaphore/docs/docs/reference/env-vars.md

 Holds `true` if the workflow was triggered by a user through the Semaphore UI.

-The variable is `false` when the workflow is triggered Git push, pull request, Tasks, or the Semaphore API
+The variable is `false` when the workflow is triggered by Git push, pull request, Tasks, or the [Semaphore API](../category/api-specification).

 ### Workflow is triggered by task {#workflow-triggered-by-schedule}